Skip to Main Content

 • Special Collections and Archives.
 Special Collections connects students with rare books and materials that support classes in a number of disciplines.
 Many classes work with Special Collections every year.
 The College Archives collects and makes accessible a historic and living record of the college.

-• Databases, ebooks, and streaming media.
+• Extensive electronic resources: databases, ebooks, and streaming media.
 Watzek provides access to approximately 200 databases that allow for sophisticated searching, sometimes in very niche subjects.
-Ebooks and streaming media are a growing area for Watzek, a trend that has only accelerated with the pandemic.
+Ebooks and streaming media are a growing area for Watzek.

 • A prayer area.